Updated: Nov 24

 Supervising and directing the work of subordinates

-Organizing or delivering jobs, as well as for deciding on work strategies
+Organizing or delivering jobs, as well as deciding on work strategies

 Choosing the products, equipment, machinery, and tools that will be used, as well as the goods that will be purchased or stocked

-Non-exempt jobs, on the other hand, includes the following:
+Non-exempt jobs, on the other hand, include the following:

 Working in the same capacity as subordinates